Engagement Ring Shopping? Here's Everything You Need to Know

 If you're searching for a loose diamond for an engagement ring setting, keep in mind that the shape of the diamond will be more limited because some ring settings can only fit certain diamond shapes.
 As one of the most popular choices, round diamonds can fit almost any setting.

 Agape's lab-grown diamonds offer a high degree of flexibility.
 Using Chemical vapor deposition (CVD), our diamonds are grown from a diamond seed, using a lab that mimics the natural high temperature, high pressure processes that occur deep in the earth.
 The physical properties of these diamonds are identical to earth-mined diamonds but come at a better price point.
 These are a good deal for those looking for a custom engagement ring or other diamond jewelry.
-Additionally, each of our stone engagement rings comes with a GIA certificate, ensuring its quality and authenticity.
+Additionally, each of our stone engagement rings comes with a GIA or IGI certificate, ensuring its quality and authenticity.

 Pro tip: If your heart is set on a unique diamond shape such as a cushion cut or rectangular shape, it's a good idea to shop for the perfect loose diamond before committing to a ring setting.
 Next, narrow your search to only look at settings that can accommodate your preferred diamond shape.